How to configure your own Debian FTP server with ProFTPD

 # LoadModule mod_tls_memcache.c

-1. Test if the ProFTPD server is running:
+1. Check if the ProFTPD server is running:

 sudo service proftpd status

-2. Test if the ProFTPD server listens on port 21 to register incoming FTP requests:
+bash2.
+Verify that the ProFTPD server is listening on TCP port 21 to register incoming FTP requests:

 sudo netstat -tlp|grep proftpd